rendomnet/apiservice/README.md

 // Create API service instance const api = new ApiService();

-// Configure API service with default handlers enabled api.setup({
+// Configure API service with automatic token refresh api.setup({
   provider: 'example-api',
   tokenService,
   cacheTime: 30000,
-  // enableDefaultHandlers: true is the default and doesn't need to be specified

   // You can still add custom hooks for other status codes
+  // The default 401 handler will be used automatically
   hooks: {
     // Handle 403 Forbidden errors - typically for insufficient permissions
     403: {